Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 Next up, let's build the **HTLC Timeout Transaction**!
 Remember, this transaction enables the **HTLC offerer** to claim back their funds after the HTLC times out.

-For this exercise, head over to `src/exercises/transactions/htlc/rs`.
+For this exercise, head over to `src/exercises/transactions/htlc.rs`.

-The `create_htlc_timeout_transaction` takes the following parameters:
+The `create_htlc_timeout_transaction` function takes the following parameters:

 - `htlc_outpoint`: The outpoint (txid + vout) of the HTLC output we're spending from.
 - `htlc_amount`: The amount locked in the HTLC (in satoshis).
 - `cltv_expiry`: The absolute block height when this HTLC expires.
 - `local_keys`: Our commitment keys.
 See the dropdown below for more information.
 - `to_self_delay`: The number of blocks that we must wait before we can claim our funds using the **Delayed Payment Public Key** path.
 - `feerate_per_kw`: The fee rate in satoshis per 1000 weight units.
 ```rust
 pub fn create_htlc_timeout_transaction(
     htlc_outpoint: OutPoint,